ros2/design/articles/serialization.md

 > This is an exploration of possible message interfaces and the relation of the underlying message serialization.
 This paper is focused on specifying the message API and designing the integration with the serialization with performance as well as flexibility in mind.
 It is expected that there are one or more message serialization implementations which can be used, such as Protobuf, MessagePack and Thrift.
+>
+> This document predates the decision to build ROS 2 on top of DDS.

 ## Background